Friday, 17 July 2015

 Answer: Yes, very much.

-That means now Technology exists to make calls for free.
-Now, not letting it prosper keeping pockets of Telcos in mind is like pushing Old School Technology over New Age Technology.
-It's like saying, we will over tax Plane travel and try to curtail it, as its hurting pocket of Railways...
+That means technology now exists to make calls for free.
+Now, not letting it prosper keeping pockets of Telcos in mind, is like pushing Old School Technology over New Age Technology.
+It's like saying, we will over-tax Aeroplane travel and try to curtail it, as its hurting pocket of Railways...
 Irrespective of progress it can bring to our lives.
-That is, forcing Old Tech over New Tech for the sake of few selective pockets.
+That is, forcing Old Tech over New Tech for the sake of a few selective pockets.

-The Pannel also made some passing refferences that compared to regular Telephone calls the VOIP call quality are of substandard nature.
-Yeah, it is true but why not let the consumers decide whether they want to make a free substandard call via VOIP or paid premium Telephone call.
+The Pannel also made some passing references that compared to regular Telephone calls the VOIP call quality is of substandard nature.
+Yes, it is true but why not let the consumers decide whether they want to make a free substandard call via VOIP or paid premium Telephone call.
 As the technology exists let the customer choose.
-Am sure people will opt for premium quality when needed.
-Why tax an innovation to fill some pockets?
+I am sure people will opt for premium quality when needed.
+Why tax innovation to fill some pockets?

-This kind of one sided approach also prevents new innovations in the VOIP space.
-This will prevent Indian Startups exploring the VOIP option if they have to pay huge license fees to make TRAI richer than it is already.
-So this logic is like you have to stick to old ways as its hurting Telcos, you can't progress with time and you can't adopt newer means of communication as certain corporates gain from it.
-So this logic I find very skewed and not at all consumer friendly.
+This kind of one-sided approach also prevents new innovations in the VOIP space.
+This will prevent Indian Startups exploring the VOIP option if they must pay huge license fees to make TRAI richer than it is already.
+So, this logic is like you must stick to old ways as it's hurting Telcos, you can't progress with time, and you can't adopt newer means of communication as certain corporates gain from it.
+So, I find this logic very skewed and not at all consumers friendly.

-It's better instead to focus on what benefits Internet is bringing to the world, and not exactly judge the situation by the fact, that some Corporates are getting hurt by New Tech innovations.
-One has to adapt to newer ways of life and communication, instead of crying like babies when a chocolate is taken away from the mouth.
-A matured way out of it will be to adapt to changing circumstances.
+It's better instead to focus on what benefits the Internet is bringing to the world, and not exactly judge the situation by the fact that the New Tech innovations are hurting some Telcos.
+One must adapt to newer ways of life and communication, instead of crying like babies when a chocolate is taken away from the mouth.
+A mature way out of it will be to adapt to changing circumstances.

 At the end of the day what is needed?
 Coming down hard on Monopolistic practices and promote Free and Fair competition keeping space for future innovation.
-For all we known newer models of communication will come out in next decade, idea is to embrace it and not fight it with all might.
+For all we know newer models of communication will come out in the next decade, the idea is to embrace it and not fight it with all might.

 Who Owns the Internet?

-A good question actually arises here, who owns the Internet?
-Internet is inter network of computers and servers which I and You have put up along with others... billions of users and thousands of companies.
-The Telcos just provide the pipeline so that me and you can connect and exchange data.
-So without owning the Internet, the Telcos are in a position to gag you and me who are the acrtual owners.
+A good question arises here, who owns the Internet?
+Internet is inter-network of computers and servers which I and You have put up along with others... billions of users and thousands of companies.
+Telcos just provide the pipeline so that you and I can connect and exchange data.
+So, without owning the Internet, Telcos can gag you and me who are the actual owners.
 But stopping you and me and people like us to communicate and share content freely is like killing the Internet.
-No one owns the Internet and we all own individual parts of it and its a trade that is happening that way.
-So they can't try to force things on us or gag us or ask for charges which are unfair as we are already paying for Data access.
+No one owns the Internet, and we all own individual parts of it and it's a trade that is happening that way.
+So, they can't try to force things on us or gag us or ask for charges which are unfair as we are already paying for Data access.
 We are paying for it.

 Changing Business Models as Per Need of Time:

-It is high time, Telcos adapt to the changing scenario, without going to war with its own consumers from whom they take money for using their services.
+It is high time Telcos adapted to the changing scenario, without going to war with its own consumers from whom they take money for using their services.
 It is also to be noted that Telcos themselves use free VOIP.
 The Land Line phones that come with the Broadband they do give Free Unlimited calling facilities under some plans.
-So they themselves are doing it and at the same time screaming against VOIP providers.
+So, they themselves are doing it and at the same time screaming against VOIP providers.

-What is needed in India is create a win win scenario for both the users of the Internet and the service providers.
-What ever we do or decide should not be overtly skwed in one direction.
-Internet users and Telcos need each other, so we must work towards a win win scenario together.
-If needed lets form Telecom Consumer Bodies and have meets with Regulators and Telcos and create a win win situation for all.
+What is needed in India is create a win-win scenario for both the users of the Internet and the service providers.
+Whatever we do or decide should not be overtly skewed in one direction.
+Internet users and Telcos need each other, so we must work towards a win-win scenario together.
+If needed let's form Telecom Consumer Bodies and have meetings with Regulators and Telcos and create a win-win situation for all.

 Labels